pure180/DefaultTemplate/README.md

 ##### 2. Install applikation dependencies
 Navigate to the applikation folder on your computer (cd DefaultTemplate), then run:

-1. `npm install` > This will install all needed packages
+1. `npm run init` > This will install all needed packages npm and bower dependencies
-2. `gulp bower-update` > This will install all needed bower dependencies and copy them to the source folder
-3. `gulp start` > to start developing
+2. `npm run start` > to start developing